- Bulk Pricing:

 Below are the available bulk discount rates for each individual item when you purchase a certain amount

 Ironweed - Vernonia.
 The Ironweed plant is an easy to grow, sun perennial.
 Hummingbirds and butterflies find Ironweed plants to be highly attractive.
 Ironweed plants produce beautiful purple flowers toward the end of summer, and the erect stem never droops.
-The stem of the Ironweed plant is tough and very sturdy.
+The stem of the Ironweed plant is sturdy and very sturdy.
 The Ironweed plant can tolerate both humidity and heat as well as dry soil.
 However, it does prefer moist soil naturally.
 Some species of Ironweed can grow up to 10 feet in height.
 These plants tend to grow best in partial to full sun and bloom between August and September.
 The Ironweed plant is low maintenance and can accent any landscape.

 The Ironweed plant is lovely to look at, easy to grow, and also edible.
 Vernonia is another name for this visually recognized plant with its intense red to purple flowers.
 If you are developing a pollinator garden, be sure to add this flowering, nectared plant.
 Butterflies love them, and it is the host plant for the American Painted Lady butterfly.
 This edible is equally at home in your herb garden.
 Ironwood is at home in full sun or partial shade that gives it diversity in where to plant it.
 Also, these late summer flowers will carry over to fall, making a place in an all season flowering garden.
 Ironwood gets that name for its sturdy stem and healthy posture.
 The Ironweed is a large plant.
 They are lovely in natural areas or wildflower gardens.
 They are commonly known as the Tall Ironweed or the Giant Ironweed due to their size.
 They will begin to bloom in late summer months and continue into fall.
 The blooms are purple to lilac in color and are in clusters of smaller flowers.
 Butterflies and hummingbird adore this plant, and so do bees.
 Supports what it needs to ensure proper growth.